-Recycling is a community effort!
+Recycling is a community effort and state law in New Jersey!
 It is mandatory for each member of the Drew faculty, staff, and student body to separate their recycling and place it in the proper receptacle.
 After separation by the community, it is the responsibility of Drew Facilities to manage recyclable material and waste until it is recycled.

 As part of our continuing effort to revise and improve the Drew recycling program, we are interested in what you think.
 Any ideas or suggestions concerning the recycling program can be addressed by contacting Facilities at ext.
 3510.

 - If all the morning newspapers read around the country were recycled, 41,000 trees would be saved daily and 6 million tons of waste would never end up in landfills.

 - The top consumer of paper and paperboard per person in pounds for 1995 was the United States with 730 pounds per person.
 Since then the number has gone up!

 - Every day American businesses generate enough paper to circle the earth 20 times!